Nastel/tnt4j-streams/README.md

 ##### Common locators

- * `$DATA$` - allows to set complete activity data package as field value and redirect it to stacked parser if such is defined for that field.
+ * `$DATA$` - allows to set complete activity data as field value and redirect it to stacked parser if such is defined for that field.
+ * `$METADATA$` - allows to access activity bound meta-data map.
+Activity meta-data binding is stream specific: some streams may not provide any meta-data.
+To get list of stream provided meta-data entries, see particular stream documentation (both JavaDoc and readme).

 #### Activity Name-Value parser